Hydraulic & Pneumatic Parts

 ISC Companies and affiliate Adams-ISC are distributors of mechanical power transmission parts.
-We can also supply some parts for fluid power applications.
+We can also supply certain parts used in fluid power applications/equipment.
 For more information about the brands we offer and/or pricing, please contact us by phone 763-559-0033, by email firstname.lastname@example.org, or by filling out our online contact form.

 Fluid power involves two areas: hydraulics, when the working fluid is a liquid, and pneumatics, when the fluid is a gas.
 The basic principle of fluid power is that fluid under pressure produces an outward force on all surfaces in contact with the fluid.
 When fluid pressure acts on a movable surface, that force can be used to do work.

 Fluid power is typically the best way to produce high-force linear motion.
 Hydraulic motors have the advantages of torque limiting, compact size per horsepower, and ease of speed control.
 Electric motors are usually preferred for rotating applications rather than fluid motors and rotary fluid actuators.